ashashev/go-generics-example/README.md

 func FlatMap5[T1, T2, T3, T4, T5, R any](op func(T1, T2, T3, T4, T5) Result[R], r1 Result[T1], r2 Result[T2], r3 Result[T3], r4 Result[T4], r5 Result[T5]) Result[R]
 ```

-It looks like we need a lot of auxiliary code, but we need to write it only
+It may seem that this solution requires a lot of auxiliary code, but this code
-once.
-Then we can use it everywhere.
+is written only once because it is generic.

-OK, here there is how we can use `Result`.
+So, here below is how we can use `Result` structure.
 ```golang
 func DataBuildedWithResult(firstFail bool) (*example.Data, error) {
 	s := &example.S2{}